danieljordan1900/FANBOOK-TFDMM-01/04 La llegada de la medianoche II (en).md

 Tartarus, one hour before the "Festival of the Two Sisters."

-Nestled in one of the most hostile regions of Equestria, this infamous prison holds the kingdom's most dangerous monsters and criminals in its depths.
-Known as the most secure and essential prison, Tartarus is made up of a vast network of underground vaults, divided into multiple levels and subchambers, all lying beneath a dark volcanic mountain range.
-It has only one entrance to the outside: a massive double metal door, sealed with magic, acting as an impenetrable barrier to keep its prisoners trapped within.
+Located in one of the most hostile regions of Equestria, this infamous prison holds the kingdom's most dangerous monsters and criminals.
+Known as the most secure and significant prison, Tartarus consists of a vast network of underground vaults divided into multiple levels and subchambers, all hidden beneath a dark volcanic mountain range.
+As a grand prison, it has only one way to the outside: a massive, thick double metal door, sealed with magic, serving as an impenetrable barrier to keep its prisoners confined.

-Beyond this door, a desolate wasteland with unpredictable weather stretches for miles, giving the landscape an ominous appearance rarely seen anywhere else in Equestria.
+Beyond this door, a desolate wasteland with unpredictable weather stretches for miles, giving the landscape an ominous appearance rarely seen in these lands.

-With all of this, it’s easy to understand why ponies avoid coming near this place, as well as the rumors and imaginations that arise when it’s mentioned in conversation.
+With such characteristics, it’s easy to understand why ponies avoid approaching this place, which becomes a source of dread whenever it's mentioned in conversation.

-“…escaping from there is impossible!” “…It’s a pit of darkness!” “…there, loneliness will be your only company—and it won’t be friendly!”
+“…escaping from there is impossible!” “…It’s a pit of darkness and evil!” “…there, loneliness will be your only company—and it won’t be your friend!”

+These were the kinds of rumors and fears that Tartarus inspired; its name had become synonymous with "unimaginable suffering" for most ponies.
+Although some understood it was merely a heavily guarded prison and saw no reason to fear it, few thought this way; the majority were deeply convinced otherwise.

-These were the kinds of gossip ponies would exchange, fueling the mystique and fear surrounding this prison, a place synonymous with "unimaginable suffering" shared by all.
+However, beyond the mystique and fear surrounding this prison, a very real latent danger existed in that place.

+Its prisoners, whose names appeared in witch tales and legends, were real.
+And it was a relief they were enduring torturous confinement in that site rather than being free outside, causing others to suffer with their “evil deeds.”

-However, far from all this, with no one suspecting it, at this very moment, in a hidden corner of the prison… another kind of "suffering" was taking place.
+At that very moment in the day, in a hidden corner of the prison, a special case of "suffering" was taking place.

-Balor of Cunabula, a member of the Knights of Order and the supposed prisoner of Tartarus who wielded the Element of Magic, was barely enduring a strange and uncomfortable form of "torture."
+Balor of Cunabula, a member of the Knights of Order and the supposed prisoner of Tartarus who bore the Element of Magic, was barely enduring a strange and uncomfortable form of “torture.”

 [---]